jeppefrandsen/jeppefrandsen/README.md

 ## Hi, My name is Jeppe

-I am a 41 year old software architect/developer from Denmark.
-My focus is mainly audio products and I develop everything from bootloaders to applications/features in C/C++.
+I am a 41 year old software architect/developer from Denmark, working on everything from bootloaders to applications/features in C/C++.
 My preferred development PC is a MacBook Pro 💻.

 I will be grateful if you could star this repository and help me get the counter below updated.
 It might take a minute or two to update.